nimaghoroubi/Lime_interview/README.md

 ********************************************************************************************************
-there is a lock.txt in root folder of this project, if this is the first time you run this just go delete that, if that file exists, your database will not be populated with record of employees after you delted that, go ahead and continue below
+there is a lock.txt in root folder of this project, if this is the first time you run this just go delete that, if that file exists, your database will not be populated with record of employees after you deleted that, go ahead and continue below
 ********************************************************************************************************